mkvlrn/template-nest/README.md

 ## why use this instead of nestjs-cli?

 - biome is a linter/formatter running on git hooks (pre-commit, pre-push)
-- vitest is a test runner
+- vitest as a test runner
 - project runs (`yarn dev`) in esm mode without having to compile first
 - builds with swc